ngemuantony/EStore/docs/database.md

     is_active BOOLEAN DEFAULT true,
     is_verified BOOLEAN DEFAULT false,
     is_admin BOOLEAN DEFAULT false,
-    created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    created_at TIMESTAMP WITH TIME ZONE DEFAULT CURRENT_TIMESTAMP, updated_at TIMESTAMP WITH TIME ZONE
-    updated_at TIMESTAMP
 );

+CREATE INDEX idx_users_email ON users(email);
 ```

 #### VerificationTokens Table